identance/ios-sdk/README.md

 ## Usage

-Open `ExampleIdentance` project with integrated SDK in Xcode.
+Open `IdentanceExample` project with integrated SDK in Xcode.
 You need to execute the `pod install` command in the project dir to download the dependencies.

 ### Start the verification process